pagkly/Zed/Investopedia3/Exempt Employee.md

 ## Understanding an Exempt Employee

-In any workplace, there are two types of employees: exempt employees and [non-exempt employees](https://www.investopedia.com/terms/n/nonexempt-employee.asp).
+In any workplace, there are two types of employees: exempt employees and [[non-exempt employees]](https://www.investopedia.com/terms/n/nonexempt-employee.asp).
 Exempt employees are classified as employees who are exempt from overtime pay and the minimum wage.
-This is because exempt employees are not [paid hourly but rather paid by salary](https://www.investopedia.com/articles/personal-finance/031115/salary-vs-hourly-how-benefits-laws-differ.asp), and their jobs are considered to be more of an executive or professional nature.
+This is because exempt employees are not [[paid hourly but rather paid by salary]](https://www.investopedia.com/articles/personal-finance/031115/salary-vs-hourly-how-benefits-laws-differ.asp), and their jobs are considered to be more of an executive or professional nature.
 Exempt employees often receive year-end bonuses to compensate for the type of work they do as well as for any overtime hours.

 Requirements differ from state to state, but the Fair Labor Standards Act classifies exempt employees as any job that falls into the following categories: